-In the early 1990s, I was a reporter for a small-town newspaper and interviewed Derek Humphry, who founded the Hemlock Society.
+In the early 1990s, I was a reporter for a small-town newspaper.
+While there, I interviewed Derek Humphry, who founded the Hemlock Society.
 His book, Final Exit, provided information to dying people to aid them in dying.
 His society and his book also supported legislation permitting physician-assisted suicide.
 It was an interesting interview and a subsequent article — showing both sides of the debate.

 Since 1994, three states have enacted Death with Dignity laws: Oregon, Washington, and Vermont.
 These laws allow mentally competent, terminally-ill adult state residents to voluntarily request and receive a prescription medication to hasten their death.

 Mom and I used to talk that when her time came to die, and she was suffering with no hope for recovery, that I would assist her in dying.
 It was just talk and we didn’t really believe it was possible.
 But there is a way to legally let health-care workers know a person’s wishes when they are beyond the ability to verbalize those wishes.
 My mother had an Advance Health Care Directive (aka Living Will), that she had prepared long before she became terminally ill.
 This enabled my brother to “pull the plug” when she was put on life-support — her wish, all legal.